 - Helps to activate all chakras.

-Some notable yogis have extolled the benefits of Vajroli Mudra.
-The Shiva Samhita 4.78–104, for instance, calls the position the “secret of all secrets” and states that virtually anyone, even the impracticed yogi, can use this position to achieve liberation.
-It explains that semen is controlled by a vital force, bindu.
-Losing this bindu causes death, where sustaining it leads to life.
+Some notable yogis and texts have extolled the benefits of Vajroli Mudra.
+For instance, the Shiva Samhita 4.78–104 calls the position the “secret of all secrets”.
+Plus, it states that virtually anyone, even the inexperienced yogi, can use this position to achieve liberation from moksha.
+Furthermore, it explains that semen is controlled by a vital force, bindu.
+Losing bindu causes death.
+Conversely, sustaining bindu lengthens life.

 How can you use it to achieve enlightenment?

 Essentially, the yogic systems state that sexual energy is one of the primary energies.
 Vajroli mudra stimulates sexual energy, which influences all our energy.
-Through regular practice, sexual energy can be channelled upwards through the body.
-By transferring the energy upwards it flows into the brain and through the chakras, activating each chakra and leading towards enlightenment.
+When practised regularly, sexual energy can be channelled upwards through the body.
+By transferring the energy upwards, it flows into the brain and through the chakras, activating each chakra and leading towards enlightenment.

 The advanced stages of the Vajroli mudra are called Amroli and Sajroli.
-These stages can be found in yogic texts, though most people will most likely not reach this stage of development.
+These stages can be found in yogic texts, though most people will not reach these stages.
+And that’s probably a good thing.

 Vajroli Mudra Techniques & Position

 Just for educational purposes, here is the Vajroli mudra position.
 If you do this be cautious.
 If you experience pain while practising, stop.
 Again, most yogis do not recommend performing this technique.

 - Sit comfortably in Sukhasana position (sit with your legs crossed).